react-navigation/react-navigation.github.io/docs/drawer-navigator.md

 #### `hideStatusBar`

-When set to true Drawer component will hide the OS status bar whenever the drawer is pulled or when its in an "open" state.
+When set to true Drawer component will hide the OS status bar whenever the drawer is pulled or when it's in an "open" state.

 #### `statusBarAnimation`